Calculate Commission on Sales Orders

 Calculate the commission amount

-The commission amount for the entire sales order needs to be calculated.
-The commission is based on the sum of commission amounts for each item included in the sales order: the MSRP of the item, the net distributor costs (MSRP * 0.1), and the price of the item sold to the customer.
+You need to calculate the commission amount for the entire sales order.
+The commission is based on the sum of commission amounts for each item: MSRP, net distributor costs (MSRP * 0.1), and the price sold to the customer.

-Add the following code within the try block:
+Add the following code into the try block:

 if (flSubtotal === flNetDistributorCost) {